August 3, 2024

-CSSI President Matt Fossey has some sage advice for commercial property owners looking for ways to boost their investments and keep their operational costs in check
+CSSI Vice President Brian Broussard has some sage advice for commercial property owners looking for ways to boost their investments and keep their operational costs in check

 “Look into the Section 179D tax deduction.
 It’s a handy but sometimes overlooked tool that can help you save big on energy-efficient upgrades for your buildings.”